 • Coordinate letters of support and other ancillary documents for proposal submissions

-• Review and edit proposal narratives
+• Review and edit grant proposal narratives

-• Help faculty navigate the proposal submission process in coordination with their Research Administrator and Grant & Contract Officer
+• Help faculty navigate the grant proposal submission process in coordination with their Research Administrator and Grant & Contract Officer

 • Provide project management services for large, complex grants with budgets of $2M/yr (coordinating milestones, internal deadlines, meetings, e-mail reminders, etc.).
 Note that the proposed budget is an imperfect correlate with the proposal complexity and proposed program complexity that varies among research fields; this filter is used with appropriate discretion by ReD Team.